 One of my favourite uncles, let’s call him ‘Barney’, was the most forthright in expressing overtly, the racism that reigned in our world.
 Don’t go near them dirty blacks; strange words, falling on deaf childhood ears in my case, since the Aborigines were mostly out of sight in this happy valley.
 Yet this uncle was kindly, with childlike, cerulean blue eyes, which twinkled when he laughed and played funny tricks on us; and he worked like a dog for my beloved grandmother, who whispered that he was worth his weight in gold and that the Good Lord (who hailed from Northern Ireland in her case) would reward him in the afterlife.
 He’d been caned by the nuns for his stutter, which turned him off school and, perhaps, away from religion, for good.
 (The nuns were real cruel to us kids, he told me.
 Dadda let me stay away from school afterwards.)

 Strangely, at the end of his long life, Uncle Barney’d requested a Catholic funeral.
 Was it in reverence to his father’s religion, or was he, perhaps, hedging his bets when it came to the afterlife?
-For this occasion, I, a lapsed Anglican/Buddhist—and the offspring of a marriage between Catholic and Anglican parents—officiated at the ceremony.
+For this occasion, I, a lapsed Anglican/Buddhist — and the offspring of a marriage between Catholic and Anglican parents — officiated at the ceremony.
 The dark-skinned Filippino priest was grateful for my support, given his poor English and lack of acquaintance with the deceased.
-The funeral went off without a hitch, and I was applauded as a one-time celebrant for the Catholic Church par excellence, much to the chagrin of my atheist brethren who attended the service.
+The funeral went off without a hitch, and I was applauded as a one-time celebrant for the Catholic Church par excellence, much to the chagrin of some of my atheist brethren who attended the service.

 One of the stories, Ali Baba and the Forty Thieves, kept us entranced for weeks at a time, we kids and our uncles, sprawled around on the grassy bank of the river beneath the starry sky.
 The brothers took turns to recount by heart such tales from The Arabian Nights.